penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 ---
 description: |
-    This chapter from The Zabbix Book, titled "Basic Installation," provides a step-by-step guide to installing a Zabbix server.
-It covers the essential architectural components—the Zabbix server, web server (frontend), and database and details common installation setups on Ubuntu and Rocky Linux.
-    The guide also highlights best practices for security by creating dedicated database users with limited permissions and explains how to improve performance with a distributed database setup.
-Additionally, it addresses the mandatory database migration required for Zabbix 7.0 and newer versions.
+    Step‑by‑step guide to install Zabbix with MariaDB or PostgreSQL, setup server & frontend on Ubuntu or Rocky Linux, including security & repo configuration.
 ---

 # Basic installation